panditpooja/nyc-urban-park-rangers-data-analysis/README.md

 ## Additional Considerations:
 - The dataset contains unnecessary information, so filtering and selection of relevant data points are crucial so I have provided thorough explanations and summaries in my tables and captions.
+## Project Overview
+This project was conducted using Google Colab, an online platform for Jupyter notebooks that offers free GPU and TPU resources, making it ideal for data-intensive tasks and machine learning experiments.
 ## Project Steps:
 1. **Subset Relevant Columns:**
    - Choose columns necessary for answering the dataset questions: 'Date and Time of initial call', 'Animal Class', 'Call Source', and '# of Animals'.